 - have commenced PhD study, and

-- are under the age of 30 at 31 December in the year of their application (McCann/Seymour scholarships*)
+- for the Norman McCann and Seymour Scholarships, applicants must be under the age of 35 at 31 December in the year of their application*

-- the Carol Mills Scholarship is open to a PhD candidate of any age from regional or rural Australia
+- for the Carol Moya Mills, applicants can be of any age but must be from regional or remote Australia

-- an applicant’s academic potential and capacity for research
+- the applicant’s academic potential and capacity for research

-- the relevance of the National Library's collections for the proposed research
+- the relevance of the National Library's collections to the proposed research

 How to apply

 Applications are made online.
 You will need to describe your research project and the Library collections you wish to access, and provide:

 - a certified transcript of your academic record

 - a recently completed piece of research writing such as a thesis chapter

 What is expected of a Summer Scholar?

 - participate in activities organised by the Library in partnership with other cultural institutions’ scholar programs